Harrison Bader Preview, Player Props: Yankees vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff ranks 29th in MLB with a collective 7.8 strikeouts per nine innings.
+- The 7.8 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in the league.

-- The Nationals have the 27th-ranked team ERA among all MLB pitching staffs (4.91).
+- The Nationals have the 27th-ranked team ERA across all MLB pitching staffs (4.92).

-- Nationals pitchers combine to surrender the most home runs in baseball (190 total, 1.5 per game).
+- Nationals pitchers combine to allow 194 total home runs at a rate of 1.5 per game (most in baseball).

-- The left-hander last appeared on Wednesday against the Boston Red Sox, when he went 6 1/3 scoreless innings while giving up one hit.
+- The left-hander last pitched on Thursday against the Boston Red Sox, when he went six innings, allowing one earned run while giving up four hits.

-- In 24 games this season, the 24-year-old has a 4.38 ERA and 10.3 strikeouts per nine innings, while allowing a batting average of .254 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.